-- a) Anatomic pathology,

-- b) Chemical pathology,

-- c) Cytogenetic.

-- d) Forensic pathology,

-- e) Haematology,

-- f) Histocompatibility,

-- g) Immunology,

-- h) Medical microbiology.

-- i) Transfusion medicine, or

-- j) Any other discipline acceptable to the Director of Medical Services.

-- + SAB: Specialist Accreditation Board, Ministry of Health - 2.1.2 In all facilities where histopathology services are provided, a pathologist shall perform such services. - 2.1.3 The LD shall delegate technical responsibility for each discipline within the laboratory or use the consultative services from a SAB-certified pathologist with relevant experience or qualification, or scientist with professional qualification or certification. - 2.1.4 The supervising scientist and pathologist should be appropriately trained, qualified and experienced for the scope and complexity of the testing.
-Where pathologist is not available and on-site, access should be made available.
+- a) Anatomic pathology, - b) Chemical pathology, - c) Cytogenetic. - d) Forensic pathology, - e) Haematology, - f) Immunology, - g) Medical microbiology, - h) Transfusion medicine, or - i) Any other discipline acceptable to the Director of Medical Services. - + SAB: Specialist Accreditation Board, Ministry of Health - 2.2.2 The LD shall delegate technical responsibility for each discipline within the laboratory or use external consultative services from a pathologist with relevant experience or qualification, or scientist with professional qualification or certification. - 2.2.3 The supervising scientist and pathologist should be appropriately trained, qualified and experienced for the scope and complexity of the testing.
+Where pathologist is not available and on-site, access should be made available. - 2.3 Consulting Pathologist (Visiting Consultants) - 2.3.1 When the services of an external consulting pathologist are necessary, an effective working relationship between the LD and the consulting pathologist shall be established. - 2.3.2 The consulting pathologist shall play an active role in the programs established by the laboratory and the organization. - 2.3.3 The services of the consulting pathologist shall be provided at a frequency and manner to meet the laboratory's quality requirements.
+The scope of duties and responsibilities shall be stated, and a written report kept of each consultation. - 2.4 Laboratory Supervisor (LS) - 2.4.1 The laboratory supervisor (however named) assists the LD and his/her role is to ensure that the daily operations of the laboratory are met.
+He/She is required to hold one of the following:-

-2.2 Consulting Pathologist

-- 2.2.1 When the services of a qualified consulting pathologist are necessary, a close working relationship between the LD and the consulting pathologist shall be established. - 2.2.2 The consulting pathologist shall play an active role in the programs established by the laboratory and the organization. - 2.2.3 The services of the consulting pathologist shall be provided as often as required. - 2.2.4 A written report shall be kept of each consultation.

-2.3 Laboratory Supervisor (LS)

-- 2.3.1 The laboratory supervisor (however named) assists the LD and his/her role is to ensure that the daily operations of the laboratory are met.
-He/She is required to hold one of the following: - a) a Science Degree in a relevant discipline with a minimum of 3 years' medical laboratory experience, - a Polytechnic Diploma in Medical Technology Sciences, or relevant discipline or other recognised qualification by the Health Regulation Division of Ministry of Health with at least 5 years medical laboratory experience or equivalent.
+- a) a Science Degree in a relevant discipline with a minimum of 3 years' medical laboratory experience, - b) a Polytechnic Diploma in a field relevant to medical laboratory science with at least 5 years medical laboratory experience or equivalent.